harshetakumar/HW4/README.md

 #### Updates to game:

+- Giovanni Alanis
     - NPC characters can now be of type Attacker or Giver.
     - Attacker will deal damage to any player that is in the same Place and notify the player that they are being attacked.
-- Giver will heal any player that is in the same Place as the player and notify them that they are being healed.
     - Artifacts have now been extended to HealthArtifacts and LightArtifacts.
     - HealthArtifacts will recover a player's health by a certain amount.
     - LightArtifacts will illuminate a Place if it is of type DarkPlace and it is currently dark.
-- Place has been extended to implement dark places in the map.
-- DarkPlace can be illuminated using LightArtifacts.
+    - Died move will notify the user if they have health less than zero and remove them from the game.
     - Added AttackingAI for Attacker to randomly pick when an attacker will deal damage.
+    - Attack move takes in a character to deal random damage to.

+- Harsheta Kumar
+    - Giver will heal any player that is in the same Place as the player and notify them that they are being healed.
     - Added GivingAI for GIVER to heal any players in current place.
-- Move has now been extended with Attack, Died, and Give.
-- Attack move takes in a character to deal random damage to.
-- Died move will notify the user if they have health less than zero and remove them from the game.
     - Give move takes in a character and randomly decides how much health to regenerate.

+- Pracchi Thakkar
+    - Place has been extended to implement dark places in the map.
+    - DarkPlace can be illuminated using LightArtifacts.

 #### Getting Started: